-The audit opinion and notes that accompany our consolidated financial statements for the year ended December 31, 2013, disclose a 'going concern' qualification to our ability to continue in business.
+The audit opinion and notes that accompany our consolidated financial statements for the year ended December 31, 2014, disclose a 'going concern' qualification to our ability to continue in business.
 The accompanying consolidated financial statements have been prepared under the assumption that we will continue as a going concern.
 We are an exploration stage company and we have incurred losses since our inception.
 We do not have sufficient cash to fund normal operations and meet debt obligations for the next 12 months without deferring payment on certain current liabilities and raising additional funds.
-During the year ended December 31, 2013, we raised \$571,352 net cash from the issuance of notes payable in gold and received cash of \$332,067 from a receivable from equipment sold in 2012.
+During the year ended December 31, 2014, we raised \$1,371,023 net cash from the sale of 27,726,090 common shares, \$200,000 net cash from the sale of 200 shares of Series B Preferred Stock, and \$230,489 net cash from the issuance of a note payable.
 We believe that the going concern condition cannot be removed with confidence until the Company has entered into a business climate where funding of its activities is more assured.

 We currently have no historical recurring source of revenue and our ability to continue as a going concern is dependent on our ability to raise capital to fund our future exploration and working capital requirements or our ability to profitably execute our business plan.
-Our plans for the long-term return to and continuation as a going concern include financing our future operations through sales of our common stock and/or debt and the eventual profitable exploitation of its mining properties.
+Our plans for the long-term return to and continuation as a going concern include financing our future operations through sales of our common stock and/or debt and the eventual profitable exploitation of our mining properties.
 Additionally, the current capital markets and general economic conditions in the United States are significant obstacles to raising the required funds.
 These factors raise substantial doubt about our ability to continue as a going concern.

 On October 10, 2013, we reported GNP had completed preparations for initial extraction and had extracted approximately 680 ounces of gold during the construction of the mine before closing out the 2013 season.
-Mine completion and plant expansion are scheduled to be completed by June of 2015.
+There was no extraction during the 2014 season.
+Extraction is expected to begin in 2015 and plant expansion is scheduled to be completed in stages through 2016.
 A successful mining operation may provide the long-term financial strength for the Company to remove the going concern condition in future years.
 For more information see Joint Venture Agreement below.